Scaling of poroelastic coarsening and elastic arrest in crosslinked gels: Methods

 The use of the diffusion length $\ell_p=\sqrt{D_p \ t}$ for the slow poroelastic limit is only appropriate if $\ell_p<\lambda(t)$; relaxation of the gel on scales larger than the domain size $\lambda(t)$ is not relevant for solvent release n into the gel by a shrinking domain of size $ \lambda$ (see Appendix \ref{app:unified_diffusion}).
 Thus, the slow poroelastic limit crosses over to the fast limit at a crossover domain size.
 Equating $\ell_p\sim\lambda(t)$ yields a time-independent crossover length

-which magnifies the elastocapillary length $\gamma/G$ (which is of the order the mesh size of the gel) by a viscosity ratio.
+which magnifies the elastocapillary length $\gamma/G$ (which is of the order the mesh size of the gel) by a viscosity ratio; numerical estimates are presented in the Results section.
 The crossover length can be large since the Darcy viscosity $\eta_D$ accounts for the solvent viscosity and friction with the instantaneous state of the polymers of the gel while the poroelastic viscosity in the \textit{viscoelastic} regime of the gel, where coarsening takes place, accounts for polymer-polymer friction and local chain relaxation When the domain size $\lambda(t)<\lambda_\times$ the slow limit applies with coarsening scaling as $t^{1/4}$.
 In the opposite limit, the pressure gradients decay as $1/\lambda(t)$ which is appropriate in the fast poroelastic limit where the domain size scaling is $t^{1/3}$.